Hypoplastic left heart syndrome (HLHS) is characterized by the underdevelopment of the left side of the heart. The components of HLHS include:

 - Systemic circulation is maintained in utero via the ductus arteriosus and foramen ovale:

-- Fetal body → vena cavae → right atrium (RA) → foramen ovale → left atrium (LA) → LA → Ao
+- Fetal body → vena cavae → right atrium (RA) → foramen ovale → left atrium (LA) → LV → Ao

 - Also, RA → right ventricle (RV) → ductus arteriosus → Ao